Symphysodon discus

-Symphysodon discus, the red discus or Heckel discus, is a species of cichlid native to the Amazon Basin, where found in the lower Rio Negro, upper Uatumã, Nhamundá, Trombetas and Abacaxis.
+Symphysodon discus, the red discus or Heckel discus, is a species of cichlid endemic to the Amazon Basin of Brazil, where found in the lower Rio Negro, upper Uatumã, Nhamundá, Trombetas and Abacaxis.

 This species is essentially restricted to blackwater habitats with a high temperature of 26–32 C and low pH of 4.2–5.2.

 This species grows to a length of 20 cm SL.

 This species can also be found in the aquarium trade.

 Parental care

 Small fry of this fish feed on the mucus secreted by their parents.